Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 • Sept/Oct: 6 am-7.30 pm

 Heiligenblut am Großglockner is another fairytale, picture-postcard village in Austria.
-Not surprisingly, its picturesque Alpine mountain landscape is a magnet for hikers.
+Not surprisingly, its picturesque Alpine mountain landscape attracts hikers.

 Its attractive gem of a church, St Vincents, appears in many Heilingenblut photos.
 But, not only is the church set amongst the jaw-dropping background of Grossglockner but it is said to be home to a special vial of Christ’s holy blood.

-The Legend of Briccius, tells us that a Danish knight, Briccius obtained a vial of the holy blood of Christ in 914 AD in Constantinople.
-However, while crossing the Alps on his return home an avalanche buried him.
+The Legend of Briccius tells us that a Danish knight, Briccius, obtained a vial of the holy blood of Christ in 914 AD in Constantinople.
+However, on his return home, while crossing the Alps, an avalanche buried him.

 Facing death, he placed the vial into a large cut in his leg.
-When the snow cleared, locals found him at the point where three shoots of wheat poked through the ground.
+When the snow cleared, locals found him at the point where three wheat shoots poked through the ground.

 Due to this miraculous find, a church was built on the site, ‘Heiligen Bluet’ – the holy blood‘.
 Documents reference the first pilgrimage to the church in 1273.